The mission of DPDK is to:

 - Approving procedures for the nomination and election of (1) Silver Member representatives to the Governing Board, and (2) any officer or other positions created by the Governing Board.

-- Recruiting and approving new Gold and Silver members of the project.
+- Recruiting and retaining membership of the project.

 - Approving any exceptions to the Intellectual Property Policy.

-- Defining any non-technical criteria (examples might include things like “no or minimal additional budgetary requirements for the project”) that the Technical Board must consider when approving new sub-projects.
-In the interim period until these criteria are defined and agreed with the Technical Board, the Governing Board must approve new sub-projects after the Technical Board has approved them.
+- Defining any non-technical criteria that the Technical Board must consider when approving new hosted projects.
+Non-technical criteria includes: finance/budget, alignment with DPDK mission, impact on membership or recruiting.
+The Governing Board must approve new hosted projects after the Technical Board has approved them.

 - Voting on all matters requiring a decision from the Governing Board.